-GCSE Computer Science offered to students as an option at KS4 (Eduqas Syllabus).
+GCSE Computer Science offered to students as an option at Key Stage 4 (Eduqas Syllabus).
 The specification has been designed to give an understanding of the fundamental concepts of computer science.
 Students will:

 - develop a solution of their own design to a problem, giving them the freedom to learn about something which interests them

 - learn trusted methodologies which match industry practice